 Faith claims God’s promises and brings forth fruit in obedience.
 Presumption also claims the promises, but uses them as Satan did, to excuse transgression.
 Faith would have led our first parents to trust the love of God and to obey His commands.
 Presumption led them to transgress His law, believing that His great love would save them from the consequences of their sin.
 It is not faith that claims the favor of Heaven without complying with the conditions on which mercy is to be granted.
 Genuine faith has its foundation in the promises and provisions of the Scriptures.

 Faith takes God at His word… Not because we see or feel that God hears us are we to believe.
 We are to trust His promises.
 When we come to Him in faith, we should believe that every petition enters into the heart of Christ.
 When we have asked for His blessing, we should believe that we receive it, and thank Him that we have it.
 Then we are to go about our duties, assured that the blessing will be sent when we need it most.
 When we have learned to do this, we shall know that our prayers are answered.
-God will do for us “exceeding abundantly,” “according to the riches of His glory.”
+God will do for us “exceeding abundantly,” “according to the riches of His glory,” and “the working of His mighty power.”

 — Gospel Workers 1915, p.259-261

 O my Father, I humbly come before You surrendering myself into Your hands.
-I understand my weakness and choose to trust in Your way.
-In place of my sinfulness, I accept the righteousness of Christ and claim Your promise to fulfill Your word in me.
-I trust in Your promises and not in my feelings.
-I ask in faith for Your blessing, knowing that You are mighty and able to perform all that You have promised!
+I choose to trust in Your way, knowing how weak I am.
+I lay hold on the power of Your infinite love to fulfill Your word in me.
+In place of my sinfulness, I accept the righteousness of Christ.
+My faith is in Your promises, not in my feelings.
+I ask in faith for Your blessing, believing that You are mighty and able to perform all that You have promised!